darrenks/nibbles/docs/tutorial_ancillary.md

 $Output
 	37

 They will just be printed without any separators.
-This behavior is likely to change in the future (todo).
+But beware, you may accidentally use some implicit ops besides concatenation (see [Implicit Ops](tutorial_minutiae.html#implicitops) for more info).

 ## More Inputs